mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 This method is very useful if you are updating multiple rows towards the database.
 It is high-performant in nature as it is using the real bulk operation natively from ADO.NET (via `SqlBulkCopy` class).

-If you are working to update range of rows from 1000 or beyond, then use this method over [UpdateAll](/operation/updateall).
+If you are working to update range of rows from 1000 or beyond, then use this method over the [UpdateAll](/operation/updateall operation).

 ### Special Arguments